LucaScheller/VFX-UsdSurvivalGuide/docs/src/production/overview.md

 - Performance of traversals (metadata vs attribute reads)
 - Expose properties to houdini
 - common schemas for productions tips and tricks
+-
+- Purpose Swapping for preview, bake point color for preview